-Schools will consider whether a pupil's SEND has contributed to the misbehaviour and if so, whether it is appropriate and lawful to sanction the pupil.
+Schools will consider whether a pupil's SEND has contributed to the misbehaviour and if so, whether it is appropriate and lawful to issue a consequence to the pupil.
 In considering this, schools should refer to the Equality Act 2010 and schools guidance.

-The school will also consider whether any reasonable adjustments need to be made to the sanction in response to any disability the pupil may have.
+The school will also consider whether any reasonable adjustments need to be made to the consequence in response to any disability the pupil may have.
 It is also important for the schools to seek to try and understand the underlying causes of behaviour and whether additional support is needed.

-Supporting pupils following a sanction
+Supporting pupils following a consequence

-Following a sanction, strategies should be considered to help all pupils to understand how to improve their behaviour and meet the behaviour expectations of the school.
+Following a consequence, strategies should be considered to help all pupils to understand how to improve their behaviour and meet the behaviour expectations of the school.